ncbi/vadr/documentation/advbuild.md

 Based on the counts of these two specific instances of the `dupregin` alert above, we know that many sequences have these exact, or highly similar, duplications, and that they are not present in the `NC_001781` and `NC_038235` reference sequences.
-It is starting to look like we should change our reference sequences to ones that include the more common stop position of the attachment glycoprotein, and that include this duplicated region.
+This is another indication that we should change our reference sequences to sequences that include the more common stop position of the attachment glycoprotein, and that also include this duplicated region.

-But before we should choose a new reference there may be more characteristics that we want to include, so first we should investigate the other common alerts from above.
+There may still be more characteristics that we want to include, so we should continue to investigate the other common alerts from above.

+---

+### <a name="step4-indf3lcn"></a> Investigate common `indf3lcn` alerts

 The third most common alert was `indf3lcn`:

-### <a name="step4-indf3lcn"></a> Investigate common `indf3lcn` alerts

 ```
 32    indf3lcn  yes      INDEFINITE_ANNOTATION_END       feature   1057   320  alignment to homology model has low confidence at 3' boundary for feature that does not match a CDS
 ```

-This alert occurs because the alignment confidence at the end coordinate/position  of a feature is too low, indicating that it may be incorrect, based on the parameters of the model.
+This alert occurs because the alignment confidence at the end coordinate/position  of a feature is relatively low, indicating that it may be incorrect, based on the parameters of the model.

 We can use `grep` and `awk` again to group together the `indf3lcn`